aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/annotations/addannotation/_index.md

 ---
-title: Add Annotation
+title: Add PDF Annotation
 linktitle: Add Annotation
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to add text annotations with Aspose.PDF for .NET using this C# source code.
+description: Learn how to add text PDF annotations with Aspose.PDF for .NET using this C# source code.
 Customize your annotations with specific details and icons.
 type: docs
 weight: 10
 url: /net/annotations/addannotation/
 ---
 Adding annotations to PDF documents is a powerful feature that can enhance collaboration and review processes.
 Aspose.PDF for .NET makes it easy to add annotations programmatically to PDF documents using C#.
 In this guide, we will explain step-by-step how to use Aspose.PDF for .NET to add annotations to a PDF document.

 ## Step 1: Create a New Project and Install Aspose.PDF for .NET